xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 Certain other apps can be found in the `Settings` -> `Applications`.

-Either, this command can be launched in an admin Terminal to list your installed apps - *games not include, just the epic launcher etc.*
+Either, this command can be launched in an admin Terminal to list your installed apps - *games not include, just the launchers*

 ```powershell
 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSiz
 ```
-Or exported to a file
+Export the list to a file
 ```powershell
 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSize > C:\programs.txt
 ```